-Learn About the Requirements for Obtaining Social Security Disability (SSD) Benefits in New York
+A Social Security Attorney Can Explain the Requirements for Obtaining Social Security Disability (SSD) Benefits in New York

 If you have been severely injured or became gravely ill, Social Security Disability benefits (SSD) and Social Security Disability Insurance (SSDI) can be a lifeline.
 The government program pays you benefits if a permanent disability renders you unable to earn income.
 The Social Security Administration (SSA) imposes strict criteria on SSD eligibility.
 A mistake on your application or confusion about the rules can result in a delay or denial of a valid claim.
-Fortunately, a knowledgeable disability attorney at our firm can assist.
+Fortunately, a knowledgeable social security attorney at our firm can assist.

 Turley Redmond Rosasco & Rosasco has nearly 30 years of experience helping people with disabilities recover benefits and damages for serious medical conditions.
 We conduct a full analysis of your situation to determine the full range of benefits you are eligible for and file successful applications for SSD, workers’ compensation or other programs.